 Accelerating DPDK with deep packet inspection

-ipoque’s deep packet inspection (DPI) engine, R&S®PACE 2, is optimized to deliver the best performance within a DPDK environment.
-With various integration examples that demonstrate the analysis of mbufs within different DPDK utilities, users can seamlessly integrate R&S®PACE 2 within any DPDK-application that requires real-time traffic awareness.
+ipoque’s deep packet inspection (DPI) software, R&S®PACE 2, is optimized to deliver the best performance within a DPDK environment.
+With various integration examples that demonstrate the analysis of mbufs within different DPDK utilities, users can seamlessly integrate the DPI engine R&S®PACE 2 within any DPDK-application that requires real-time traffic awareness.
 The integration allows applications to rapidly scale their traffic filtering and forwarding capacity while eliminating the risk of latencies often associated with a separate stream of packet inspection.

 By integrating R&S®PACE 2, applications benefit from its cutting-edge traffic classification techniques which include statistical, behavioral and heuristic analyses, advanced machine learning and deep learning techniques.
 Using DPI’s traffic analysis, applications can draw real-time information on a wide range of attributes – including protocols, applications and services – using an extensive, weekly updated signature library.
 R&S®PACE 2 also delivers real-time threat intelligence, enabling applications to detect traffic that is malicious, anomalous or suspicious.